- 1 Types of Pontoon Bumpers

 - Item Package Weight: 1542.24 Grams

 Pontoons already come with these fenders.
-But it doesn’t hurt to have extra protection or be able to replace them down the line in case they get old and fall off.
+But it doesn’t hurt to have extra protection or replace them down the line if they get old and fall off.

 There are two different types of corner pontoon fenders: